Yuchi language: Contradictions in linguistic study and linguistic history

 In 1907, American Frank G. Speck published Ethnology of Yuchi Indians.
 He said that Yuchi had only one dialect, that inflection was not a characteristic, and that there were no true plurals.
 These conclusions contradict Gatschet's published 1885 study.
 The two authors did agree on linguistic idiosyncrasy, and the case of the third person.

 In 1997, the Euchee United Cultural Historical Educational Efforts (E.U.C.H.E.E.) published a work entitled Euchees: Past and Present, providing more current information regarding the language.
 The organization claimed that there were two currently spoken dialects: the Duck Creek/Polecat and the Bigpond variations, which were spoken by Yuchi people of those communities in Oklahoma.
 This contradicts Speck's 1907 claim of one dialect.

 Current status

-Due to assimilation into Muscogee and English-speaking culture, only a few elderly speakers of the Yuchi language remain.
+Due to assimilation into Muscogee- and English-speaking culture, only a few elderly speakers of the Yuchi language were left by the 21st century.

 In 2000 the estimated number of fluent Yuchi speakers was 15, but this number dwindled to 7 by 2006, 5 by 2010, and 4 by 2013.
 In 2016, Yuchi elder Josephine Wildcat Bigler died.
 Speaking Yuchi as her first language, she had been active in recording and preserving the language for future generations.
-Her sister, Maxine Wildcat Barnett, was the last tribal elder to speak fluent Yuchi, passing away August 27, 2021.
+Her sister, Maxine Wildcat Barnett, was the last tribal elder to speak fluent Yuchi, dying August 27, 2021.

-The Euchee Language Project teaches Yuchi classes in Sapulpa, Oklahoma, free of charge.
+The Yuchi Language Project (YLP) taught Yuchi classes in Sapulpa, Oklahoma, free of charge.
+The YLP opened the Yuchi Immersion School in 2018 where English is not spoken, despite an Oklahoma state law passed in 2010 declaring English the state's official language.

 The Yuchi people and language are the subject of a chapter in Spoken Here: Travels Among Threatened Languages (2003), a book on endangered languages by Canadian writer Mark Abley.